Mayeu/NYaifO/README.md

   * Make your image available from the network somewhere
   * Boot your server in rescue mode
   * Download your image, and dd(1) it.
+Most of the time (on linux):
+    `dd if=miniroot55.fs of=/dev/sda`
   * Reboot your server

 When the machine will reboot, it will boot in your miniroot images, launching the installation.
 This may take time, so do not stress and continue to drink you tea.

-After some time your server will come back
+At the end of the installation the installation script will reboot your machine.
+And you will have access to your ssh again !

 ###Done

 You are done.
-I do not know what you thinks, but to me as an OpenBSD noob, I found this easy enough to set up :)
+I do not know what you think, but to me as an OpenBSD noob, I found this easy enough to set up :)

 ##Pitfalls